 Lifetime prevalence rates for anorexia nervosa in females are approximately 0.5–1.0, or 1 in 100–200 individuals.
 Many more individuals exhibit symptoms that do not meet the criteria for the disorder (i.e., eating disorder not otherwise specified; see later in this chapter), but this is an area for continued research.
 More than 90% of affected individuals are female, and data concerning the prevalence of the illness in males are scant.
 Worldwide, the disorder appears to be most common in the United States, Canada, Europe, Australia, Japan, New Zealand, and South Africa; however, few systematic studies of the illness have been conducted in other countries.

 The onset of illness is bimodal: One peak occurs in early adolescence (age 12–15 years) and another in late adolescence and early adulthood (age 17–21 years); the mean age at onset is approximately 17 years.
 The illness rarely appears de novo before puberty or after age 40 years.
 Often an associated life event, such as moving away from home, precedes the first episode of anorexia nervosa.
 Although the prevalence of this disorder showed marked increases in the latter half of the twentieth century, more recently this rate of increase has slowed.

 The incidence and prevalence of eating disorders have increased greatly in the latter half of the twentieth century.
-This increase is due in part to cultural pressures in industrialized societies (placed largely on women), including an overemphasis on a slim female figure with ...
+This increase is due in part to cultural pressures in industrialized societies (placed largely on women), including an overemphasis on ...